julienr/vim-cellmode/README.md

 Requirements
 ------------
-On Linux, you need xclip .
+On Linux, you need xclip if you want to use screen.

 Keys mapping
 -----------